-In case a CollisionCheck license is available, the collision checking can be easily enabled for grasp computation of the ItemPick and BoxPick components by passing the ID of the used gripper and optionally a pre-grasp offset to the compute_grasps service call.
+Collision checking can be easily enabled for grasp computation of the ItemPick and BoxPick components by passing the ID of the used gripper and optionally a pre-grasp offset to the compute_grasps service call.
 The gripper has to be defined in the CollisionCheck component (see Setting a gripper (Section 6.4.2)) and details about collision checking are given in Collision checking within other modules (Section 6.4.3).